 The next morning the Nazi guards woke the camp.
 For Barracks 4 where this story is taking place, the head guard is German Sgt.
 Johann Sebastian Schulz (Sig Ruman).
 He laughs and makes marry but he has contempt for his enemies.
 The POWs assemble in the muddy compound while a series of boards are laid out so the commandant Oberst von Scherbach (Otto Preminger) will not have to get his boots muddy.
 To the side under a tarp are the machine-gunned bodies of Manfredi and Johnson.
 Von Scherbach tells the men that no one has ever escaped from Stalag 17.
 They uncover the bodies and show the prisoners the two dead men.
 Hoffy demands that the men be properly buried.
 Von Scherbach tells the camp that anyone outside after lights out will be shot and the stove covering the trap door will be removed.
 Animal throws a piccolo in the water near Von Scherbach and gets his boots muddy.
 When Von Scherbach demands to know who did it all the men step forward.
 After Von Scherbach tells the men that they will be deloused with cold water as punishment they are dismissed.

 The prisoners go to the latrine to clean-up and Duke is giving Price, the security chief a razzing because the Germans know so much.
 They begin arguing and Duke tells Sefton, who has the best of everything, that there is a stoolie in the barracks, something it seems Sefton has already figured.
-Their fight is interrupted by the arrival of female Russian prisoner.
+Their fight is interrupted by the arrival of female Russian prisoners.
 Animal falls over the deadline and is almost shot.

 In the barracks, the men are having watered down potato soup.
 After most of the men eat, a prisoner starts washing his socks in the soup.
 Sefton starts frying a fresh egg.
 As the hungry men watch, Duke comes around and starts to question Sefton about what he gave for the egg.
 It turns out to be the cigarettes he won betting against Manfredi and Johnson.
 Sefton says everybody trades, he is just sharper at it and that the learned to be this way when he was robbed the first week in.
 Duke and he get into a shoving match that Hoffy breaks up.
 Sefton gives the egg to Joey, a man that has lost his mind due to trauma.
 Price starts question Sefton about why he bet against Manfredi and Johnson.
 He says he liked the odds and he wasn’t going to try and escape and was fine being a live prisoner for the rest of the war.
 Sefton and Duke scuffle again.